Understanding the Maximum No. of Partners in Partnership Firm

 The maximum no of partners in a partnership firm is not regulated by the Partnership Act 1932.
 It was first decided in the Companies Act 2013 that the maximum no of partners in a partnership firm cannot exceed 100

-After this was in order, the new Rule 10 of Companies (Miscellaneous) Rules 2014 prescribed that the company management is not allowed by more than 50 partners, so the maximum number of partners in a partnership firm cannot go above 50.
+After this was in order, the new Rule 10 of Companies (Miscellaneous) Rules 2014 prescribed that the company management is not allowed by more than 50 partners, so the maximum number of partners in partnership firm cannot go above 50.

 The prior Companies Act 1956 stated that the maximum no of partners in a partnership firm was 10-20 in banking and other businesses.